voiio/voiio.github.io/onboarding.md

 * Intro to Google Analytics with Mos.

 #### First Month
-* We do a team event all the tech team together.
+* We, the entire tech team, do your first team event together.
 * Book an offer through the platform and participate to get a feeling of the product.

 ### Improve the onboarding